Setting Custom Bond and Liveness Parameters

 Every request to UMA's Optimistic Oracle includes bond and liveness settings that specify the size of the bond that proposers (and disputers) are required to post, the token used for bonding, and the liveness window, which is the challenge period during which a proposal can be challenged.

-The minimum bond is the final fee for a given bond token and a typical liveness window is two hours.
+The minimum bond is the same as final fee for Optimistic Oracle V2 (OOV2) or can be queried by calling getMinimumBond(token) for Optimistic Oracle V3 (OOV3).
+The default liveness window is two hours.
 For many cases, you may want to customize these values.
 The primary reason to increase the bond size or challenge window is to increase your security for complex requests or requests that could move large amounts of money.

-In most cases, you will want to set a bond higher than the final fee.
-The reason for this is that any bond in excess of the final fee provides a financial incentive for disputers to dispute invalid proposals.
-Disputers receive half of the excess proposer bond, beyond the final fee, in the case of a successful dispute.
+In most cases, you will want to set a bond higher than the minimum.
+The reason for this is that the bond provides a financial incentive for disputers to dispute invalid proposals.
+Disputers receive half of the proposer bond in the case of a successful dispute in the OOV3.
+For the OOV2, it's half of the excess above the final fee.

-To make a proposal, a proposer must post a 10,000 USDC bond, which they will get back after the liveness window if the proposal is not disputed.
+To make an assertion, a proposer must post a 10,000 USDC bond, which they will get back after the liveness window if the assertion is not disputed.
 To make a dispute, a disputer must also post a 10,000 USDC bond.

 The tradeoff to setting a higher bond is that it may be more difficult to run a project that requires frequent proposals, since good proposers will have funds locked up for at least the length of the challenge window.
 Another tradeoff is that a very high bond may make it difficult for disputers to post bonds to challenge bad proposals.
 Remember also that disputers will lose their bond if they are incorrect, so the disputer has a capital cost and a risk of loss.